pulumi/deploy-demos/docs/git-push-to-deploy.md

 ![gha-installed](gha-installed.png)

-If you installed the GitHub app in the past and the steps above aren't showing it as installed for your desired organization, please uninstall the app (via github.com) and re-install it following the steps above. **Note:** Uninstalling the app will delete any push-to-deploy configurations you may have already setup.
+If you installed the GitHub app in the past and the steps above aren't showing it as installed for your desired organization, please try the following:
+1. Ensure you're a GitHub admin of the GitHub organization where you're installing the app.
+2. Uninstall the app (via github.com) and re-install it following the steps above.

+**Note:** Uninstalling the app will delete any push-to-deploy configurations you may have already setup.

 ## Deployment Settings